On this page:

 You have the same renting rights as local residents have under the Residential Tenancies Act 1997.

-You have the right to ask your landlord or accommodation owner to meet the obligations agreed in your rental contract.
-This will not affect your visa.
+You have the right to ask your landlord (the owner of the rental property) or property manager to meet the obligations agreed in your rental lease - this will not affect your visa.

-It is important to understand the different types of rental accommodation in Victoria, as there are different rules for each under Victorian law.
+It is important to understand the different types of rental accommodation available in Victoria, as there are different rules for each.

 A rooming house is a house or apartment where one or more rooms are rented to four or more people.
 Rooming house residents usually have individual agreements with the owner, rather than sharing a rental contract.